Learning from Data Streams: An Overview and Update: Data Stream Learning: Task Settings

-Whereas filtering assumes that the prediction of label $\yp_t$ is required at precisely \emph{current} time $t$ (`now'), this is not strictly necessary in many settings.
-Instead, we may provide the prediction for $\yp_t$ at real-time ${t+l}$ (i.e., with a delay of $|l|>0$ time indices).
-This is the \emph{smoothing} task\footnote{Note that we use this definition from, e.g., \cite{Barber}.
-Literally speaking, the terms filtering and smoothing are more difficult to separate; a filter can smooth a signal}.
-We should \emph{always} take this option (i.e., to predict with the largest allowable delay) whenever it is afforded by the problem setting, as it is likely to result in better prediction performance \cite{Barber} simply because it allows more time to gather more data prior to committing to a prediction.
-In this context, we wish to model
+The prediction for the $t$-th instance is not always required at the current time step $t$.
+It may be sufficient to provide the estimate at time step ${t+l}$.
+This task is often called \emph{smoothing} \cite{Barber}.
+The option to predict with the largest allowable delay when affordable is expected to result in more accurate prediction performance \cite{Barber} because it allows to gather more data prior to committing to a prediction.
+In a sense it is the inverse of the forecasting problem.
+Inferring the past from the future can be an easier task than predicting the future, and this setting still pertains to many real-world tasks.